 - Nausea and vomiting

 - Increased sensitivity to light, touch or sound

 There are also almost always underlying issues contributing to the addiction.
-These problems need to be uncovered and dealt with in order for a lasting recovery to occur.
-Some addicts have a mental health disorder, poor coping skills, or any number of other issues.
+These problems need to be diagnosed and dealt with in order for a lasting recovery to occur.3 Some who struggle with addiction have a mental health disorder, poor coping skills, or any number of other issues.
 Professionals such as counselors and therapists can give you the support you need not only to get clean from clonazepam, but also to remain that way.

 Do you have questions or worry about stopping clonazepam use?
-Please call and talk with one of our counselors.
-We can answer any questions you might have and get you the support you need to get free from clonazepam.
-We are here 24 hours a day and our helpline is toll free, so call us now.
+Please call and talk with one of our admissions coordinators.
+We can answer any questions you might have and get you the support you need to break free from clonazepam addiction.
+We are here 24 hours a day, and our helpline is toll free, so call us now at 706-914-2327.

 1“Clonazepam Oral : Uses, Side Effects, Interactions, Pictures, Warnings & Dosing.”
 WebMD, WebMD.
 Dec.
 3, 2018.

 3“Co-Occurring Disorders.”
 Psychology Today, Sussex Publishers, 25 Jan.
 2018.